KSP-KOS/KOS/_sources/addons/Trajectories.txt

     :access: Get

     **Did Not Exist in Trajectories before 2.0.0!**

     *If :attr:`TRAddons:ISVERTWO` is false, using this suffix will cause a runtime error.*

-    The Trajectories Addon can be given a target position on the ground.
+    The Trajectories Addon can be given a target position.
-    This is true if such a position is selected, or false if it is not.
+    This is true if such a position is set, or false if it is not.

-.. attribute:: TRAddon:TIMETILLIMPACT
+.. attribute:: TRAddon:GETTARGET

-    :type: :struct:`Scalar`
+    :type: :struct:`GeoCoordinates`
     :access: Get

-    **Did Not Exist in Trajectories before 2.2.0!**

-    *If :attr:`TRAddons:ISVERTWOTWO` is false, using this suffix will cause a runtime error.*

-    Gives you Trajectories' prediction of how many seconds until impact on ground or water.

-.. attribute:: TRAddon:PROGRADE

-    :type: :struct:`Boolean`
-    :access: Get/Set

-    **Did Not Exist in Trajectories before 2.2.0!**
+    **Did Not Exist in Trajectories before 2.4.0!**

-    *If :attr:`TRAddons:ISVERTWOTWO` is false, using this suffix will cause a runtime error.*
+    *If :attr:`TRAddons:ISVERTWOFOUR` is false, using this suffix will cause a runtime error.*

-    True if the Trajectories descent profile is set to 'prograde' mode.
+    Returns the Trajectories target position if one is set.
-    You can set this to have the same effect as clicking on prograde mode in the trajectories GUI.
-Setting this value to true causes :attr:`TRAddon:RETROGRADE` to become false.
-(They cannot both be true at the same time.)

-.. attribute:: TRAddon:RETROGRADE
+.. method:: TRAddon:CLEARTARGET()

-    :type: :struct:`Boolean`
-    :access: Get/Set
+    :parameter None
+    :return: None

-    **Did Not Exist in Trajectories before 2.2.0!**
+    **Did Not Exist in Trajectories before 2.4.0!**

-    *If :attr:`TRAddons:ISVERTWOTWO` is false, using this suffix will cause a runtime error.*
+    *If :attr:`TRAddons:ISVERTWOFOUR` is false, using this suffix will cause a runtime error.*

-    True if the Trajectories descent profile is set to 'retrograde' mode.
-    You can set this to have the same effect as clicking on retrograde mode in the trajectories GUI.
-Setting this value to true causes :attr:`TRAddon:PROGRADE` to become false.
-(They cannot both be true at the same time.)
+    Clears the Trajectories target position.

 .. attribute:: TRAddon:CORRECTEDVEC